oshea00/arduino/README.md

 Node.js Examples
 -----
-Just added readdata.js which connects to a serial port and reads data sent by the Arduino.
+* Just added readdata.js which connects to a serial port and reads data sent by the Arduino.
-Also added the simple Arduino 'sketch' that sends the data.
+* Also added the simple Arduino 'sketch' that sends the data.
+* Added index.html which uses WebSocket and processing.js to retrieve and display data from node.js WebSocket server.

 Enjoy,